Code-Institute-Submissions/MS3-2/README.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-        2. As a First Time Visitor, I want to be able to easily navigate the site.
+        2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
         3. As a First Time Visitor, I want to locate the social media links to stay connected with the site.

     -   #### Returning User Goals